-I would like to see when non-permanent residents will be taxed in Japan when they transfer their shares and earn income.
+We would like to see when foreigners will be taxed in Japan when they transfer their shares and earn income.
 Simple question, but the answer would be unexpectedly complicated.

-Non-permanent residents are individuals who do not have Japanese nationality and who have had an address or residence in Japan within the past ten years for a total of 5 years or less (Article 2, Paragraph 1, Item 4 of the Income Tax Law).
+Non-permanent residents are individuals who do not have Japanese nationality and have had an address or residence in Japan within the past ten years for a total of 5 years or less.

 The scope of taxation for non-permanent residents is as follows;

 (1) Income other than foreign source income (non-foreign source income)

 (2) Foreign source income paid in Japan or remitted from abroad